A reverse ergodic theorem for inhomogeneous killed Markov chains and application to a new uniqueness result for reflecting diffusions: Introduction

+where $C(f,g)$ is independent of $\{\mu_k\}$.
+We call $(\ref{eq:constlim})$ a {\em reverse ergodic theorem} {\em for inhomogeneous killed Markov chains}.
 Note that, even in the case when $E_k=E$ for all $k$ and $Q_k$ converges, as $k$ goes to infinity, to a sub-transition function $Q$ on $E$, it is not in general possible to obtain the limit in $(\ref{eq:constlim})$ from the Krein-Rutman theorem.
 In fact this would essentially require exchanging the limits